yulondawyatt/unit-fundamentals/common-methods-and-tools/readme.md

 You can make all your text capital letters using a string method.

 Google for and then look at the documentation at MDN.
 First, you may notice that this method says `String.prototype.toUpperCase()`.
-When you see this syntax (with `prototype` in the middle), you can attach the function to your value when you see the word prototype.
+When you see this syntax (with `prototype` in the middle), you can attach the function to your value.
 This is in contrast to the Math method, where you have to start with the word `Math` and then add `.something()`.
 You'll learn more about the keyword prototype later in the course.

 As you read the documentation, there are a few sections.
 They generally show a pattern that shows a demo, then the syntax and some other sections that may or may not have the information you are looking for.
 Finding what you need in documentation is a skill you'll build over time.